onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 - These guidelines describe VNF environment and provide an overview of what the VNF developer needs to know to operate and be compliant with ONAP.
 - These guidelines contains high level expectations and references to specific requirements documentation for VNFs which are applicable to the Amsterdam release of ONAP.
 - Part of the guidelines also contains visionary recommendations for future functionality that could be desirable for ONAP future releases.
-- Conformance requirements are in the VNF Requirements document(http://onap.readthedocs.io/en/latest/submodules/vnfrqts/requirements.git/docs/index.html).
+- Conformance requirements are in the `VNF Requirements <http://onap.readthedocs.io/en/amsterdam/submodules/vnfrqts/requirements.git/docs/index.html>`_.

 **3. Introduction**
 ===================